snitkdan/consistent-hashing-lab/README.md

 # Consistent Hashing
 What is load balancing?
 Load balancing is the act of distributing workloads in a way that is balanced across various resources.
 Consistent Hashing is a method for load balancing that utilizes a hash function to distribute workloads in a consistent manner.
 This lab will (hopefully) help you build intuition for why consistent hashing is used.

 In this lab, you will be writing various load balancers to handle a workload consisting of a sequence of puts, shard additions, and shard removals.
-The workload will be based on the [twitter social graph](http://an.kaist.ac.kr/traces/WWW2010.html).
+The workload will be based on the [dblp collaboration network](https://snap.stanford.edu/data/com-DBLP.html).
 A simpler, sample workload will also be provided for you to test things separately.
 Each load balancer you write will become increasingly more complex until you eventually implement Consistent Hashing.
 (TODO: a workload with words.)

 ## Prerequisites
 - python3 or rust, both will probably be supported at some point in time
+- To download the data, navigate to the Workloads folder, do `wget https://snap.stanford.edu/data/bigdata/communities/com-dblp.ungraph.txt.gz` and to unzip it, do `gunzip com-dblp.ungraph.txt.gz`.
+Then run `python3 generate_workload.py`.

 ## Framework
 To run the testing framework, you'll run something along the lines of `python3 test_framework.py`.
 This will run all four parts for you to implement and tell you the score you get for each part.
 There are 4 parts in this lab for you to implement.
 You can run `python3 test_framework.py -h` to get a list of options you can run this with.